matejd/micro-comp/README.md

 Comparison of Microfacet D and G terms
 ======================================

-More info on the demo page.
+More info on the [demo page](https://github.com/matejd/micro-comp).
+Compiled to JavaScript with Emscripten.